 Counseling can take a number of forms.
 The decision about which type of service may be appropriate is based on many factors, including your current concerns and needs, your counseling history, scheduling considerations, and availability of resources.
 Our goal in this process is to find the best way to attend to your concerns in the most effective and efficient way.
 DePauw University Counseling Services offers the following services and works within a brief therapy model.

 Types of Counseling Offered

-If you are concerned about a friend, loved one or student who is currently enrolled at DePauw University, we are happy to speak with you, provide support and help you think through your options when it comes to helping this person.
-This service is available to students, family members, and faculty and staff members.
+If you are ever concerned about the mental health or well-being of a currently-enrolled student at DePauw University, our office is happy to speak with you to provide support and help you think through options for care and assistance.
+Consultation is available for students, family members, and faculty/staff.

 REFERRALS TO OFF-CAMPUS MENTAL HEALTH PROVIDERS And Resources

 Counseling Services provides an outpatient and generalist scope of care.
 Students who require higher-level, longer-term, and/or more specialized care may be referred to off-campus, community resources in order to connect with the most appropriate service provider and treatment modality.